sambeck87/Portfolio/README.md

 ### Install
 - Go to this repo and copy the project link https://github.com/sambeck87/setup_and_mobile_first
-- Open your terminal and clone the repo with this command "git clone https://github.com/sambeck87/Hello_world.git"
+- Open your terminal and clone the repo with this command "git clone https://github.com/sambeck87/Setup and mobile-first.git"
 - Now, you have a copy on your pc.
 - To open it, make double-click on the HTML file.